Remote patient monitoring: Dementia and falls

 For patients with dementia that are at risk for falls, RPM technology promotes safety and prevents harm through continuous surveillance.
 RPM sensors can be affixed to the individual or their assistive mobility devices such as canes and walkers.
 The sensors monitor an individual's location, gait, linear acceleration and angular velocity, and utilize a mathematical algorithm to predict the likelihood for falls, detect movement changes, and alert caregivers if the individual has fallen.
 Furthermore, tracking capabilities via Wi-Fi, global positioning system (GPS) or radio frequency enables caregivers to locate wandering elders.

 Diabetes

 Diabetes management requires control of multiple parameters: blood pressure, weight, and blood glucose.
 The real-time delivery of blood glucose and blood pressure readings enables immediate alerts for patient and healthcare providers to intervene when needed.
 There is evidence to show that daily diabetes management involving RPM is just as effective as usual clinic visit every 3 months.

 Congestive heart failure

 A systematic review of the literature on home monitoring for heart failure patients indicates that RPM improves quality of life, improves patient-provider relationships, shortens duration of stay in hospitals, decreases mortality rate, and reduces costs to the healthcare system.

+Home hospitalization

+RPM is a crucial component of hospital-at-home programs, allowing patients to more safely go without 24/7 in-person nursing.